-Figure 4: Lifting Properties defining the label (∞) above: injectivity, dense image, the target is T_1 -separated, i.e. each point of the target is closed.
-Note $\mathbb{N} \xrightarrow{(\infty)} \mathbb{N} \cup \{\infty\}$ carries label (∞) implies the topology on $\mathbb{N} \cup \{\infty\}$ has the properties described above.
 Above we argued that the lifting property is a meaningful negation; does this apply to this example as well?
-Arguably yes: $L \xrightarrow{(\infty, \neq)} L'$ is arguably the simplest lifting properties defining a class consisting only of infinite spaces.
-Arguably, this supports the well-know intuition that compact in an analogue of finite in topological spaces.
+Arguably yes: $L \xrightarrow{(\infty,\neq)} L'$ is arguably the simplest lifting properties defining a class consisting only of infinite spaces.
+Arguably, this supports the well-know intuition that being compact is an analogue of being finite for topological spaces.

 4. Speculations.

 Does your brain (or your kitten's) have the lifting property builtin?
 Note [G0] suggests a broader and more flexible context making contemplating an experiment possible.
 Namely, some standard arguments in point-set topology are computations with category-theoretic (not always) commutative diagrams of preorders, in the same way that lifting properties define injection and surjection.
 In that approach, the lifting property is viewed as a rule to add a new arrow, a computational recipe to modify diagrams.

 Can one find an experiment to check whether humans subconsciously use diagram chasing to reason about topology?

-Does it appear implicitly in old original papers and books on point-set topology?
+Does it appear implicitly in old original papers and books on pointset topology?